syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/250_snmp/001_snmp_options.md

 |  Default: |  empty string|

 *Description:* The username used to authenticate on the SNMP server.
-If this parameter is set, syslog-ng OSE will try to authenticate on the SNMP server.
+If this parameter is set, {{ site.product.short_name }} will try to authenticate on the SNMP server.

 This option is used with the SNMPv3 protocol.